 At mid-winter the Norsemen lit bonfires, told stories and drank sweet ale.

-Winter Solstice Traditions Around the World
+Winter Solstice Traditions Around the World (Rituals for Winter Solstice)

 A winter solstice celebration and rituals for winter solstice vary based on different cultures.